PanDAWMS/panda-docs/docs/source/client/pchain.rst

 ====================

 Users can have loops in their workflows.
 Each loop is represented as a sub-workflow with a parameter dictionary.
-All steps in the sub-workflow share the dictionary to generate actual steps.
-There are special steps, called :brown:`junction`, which take outputs from upstream steps, update the parameter dictionary, and make a decision to escape from the sub-workflow based on values in the dictionary.
+All tasks in the sub-workflow share the dictionary to generate actual steps.
+There are special tasks, called :brown:`junction`, which read outputs from upstream tasks, update the parameter dictionary, and make a decision to exit from the sub-workflow.
-The sub-workflow is iterated until one of :brown:`junctions` decides to escape.
+The sub-workflow is iterated until one of :brown:`junctions` decides to exit.
 The new iteration is executed with the updated values in the parameter dictionary, so that each iteration can bring different results.

 For example, the following pseudo-code snippet has a single loop